When it comes to buying car seats, it can be confusing with so many options available and different rules depending on the age and size of your child.

-We spoke to Nuna and this is what they said: “The Nuna REBL meets and exceeds all the relevant UK government safety standards.
+At the time they said: “The Nuna REBL meets and exceeds all the relevant UK government safety standards.
 The German Automobile Club, ADAC, has performed an extreme test, which is not recognised by the UK Department of Transport, or any other standard the industry is asked to comply with.”

 “We will not be conducting a product recall unless the recognised relevant national authorities deem the seat is unsafe.
 However, ultimately, what matters is our customers’ peace of mind – therefore, we are offering an exchange or full refund to any customer that does not feel that the rigorous UK government standards are sufficient.

 Any customers can contact the retailer where they purchased the product from for an exchange or full refund.